Sisters of Social Service: A new religious institute

 A dedicated Catholic, Slachta was led to form a religious institute along with some of her coworkers to carry out their commitment to care for the needy and suffering around them.
 This congregation was established in 1923 under the name of the Sisters of Social Service.
 The members made the social mission of the Church the motivating thrust of their lives.
-They embraced Benedictine spirituality and had a special devotion to the Holy Spirit.
 The Sisters dedicated themselves to God by vows.

 Like many earlier religious communities of women which arose in similar social conditions (e.g., the Sisters of the Visitation and the Ursulines), the Sisters saw their commitment as being out on the street, involved in the daily struggles of the poor, and they structured their way of life to serve this ministry.
 To this end, in place of the traditional religious habit of floor-length robes and veils, they adopted simple gray suits as worn by other women of the day.
 Their aim was to be involved in the social organizations serving these aims.
 This was to be lived through a daily routine directed by the Rule of Saint Benedict.